abhishek-archlinux/AnimeWatch/README.md

 This feature is based on libtorrent-rasterbar {which is being used by bittorrent clients like qBittorrent and deluge} and it's python3 bindings.
 If you've installed latest version of libtorrent-rasterbar then python3 bindings are included along with it.
 In systems where older version of libtorrent-rasterbar is installed (for example in Ubuntu 14.04) , users need to install python3-libtorrent to use this feature.

+If you are using mpv as backend for watching streaming torrent then it might be possible that seeking within the stream won't work.
+Therefore, in order to enable seeking within torrent stream forcibly using mpv, open '~/.mpv/config' file and insert line 'force-seekable=yes' into it.
+Seeking within torrent is not perfect, and sometime playback stops.
+In such case, first focus the video by taking mouse pointer over the video and press key 'q' to quit the current playing instance, and then restart the video again.
+If you click 'Stop' button in the AnimeWatch player, then along with quitting current playing instance, it will stop Torrent also.
+Therefore, if you want torrent to continue, and only restart of the the internal player then use key 'q'.

 ## Dependencies and Installation
 ######[Index](#index)
 1. Arch users first need to install 'python-pytaglib' from AUR.
 Then they can directly go to Release section, and download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name'.
 Alternatively they can use PKGBUILD located in Arch related directory and can build package by themselves using 'makepkg -s' command, and then install package using 'pacman'.